Novaz28/Astronomy/README.md

 # Astronomy
-Astronomy related articles that will be published in fasesl Facebook page
+Astronomy-related articles that I write and will be published on fasesl Facebook page